fabric-testbed/fabric-docker-images/user_local_jupyter_environment/README.md

 This guide explains how to run and manage local Jupyter Notebook containers on your machine using Docker for different FABRIC releases.
 Each release folder contains a `docker-compose.yml` file, which allows you to launch specific containers tailored to various stages of development.

-Here’s an overview of the three types of containers you can run and how to access them:
+Below are the three types of containers you can run and how to access them:

 #### 1. **fabric-default-\<release>**